valtimo-platform/valtimo-documentation/using-valtimo/document/custom-case-headers.md

 ## Defining a custom case header

-For the above screenshot, the configuration in the environment looks like this:
+To create a case header as shown in the screenshot above, the configuration in the environment looks like this:

 #### **`environment.ts`**
   ```typescript